Chipotle Mexican Grill (CMG) Q3 2017 Results - Earnings Call Transcript

 Scott Boatwright - Chipotle Mexican Grill, Inc.

 Hi, Andrew.
 This is Scott here.
 A great question.
-We are actually removing layers in our field hierarchy today and removing some of the – what I believe to be just top-heavy field hierarchy in work (53:10) structure and instead of it being a G&A grab, we're going to repurpose those dollars to add additional field leaders closer to the restaurants, so we can reduce the standards of control.
+We are actually removing layers in our field hierarchy today and removing some of the – what I believe to be just top-heavy field hierarchy in a work structure and instead of it being a G&A grab, we're going to repurpose those dollars to add additional field leaders closer to the restaurants, so we can reduce the standards of control.

 Andrew Strelzik - BMO Capital Markets (United States)